Predictive text: Dictionary vs. non-dictionary systems

 Traditional disambiguation works by referencing a dictionary of commonly used words, though Eatoni offers a dictionaryless disambiguation system.

-In dictionary-based systems, as the user presses the number buttons, an algorithm searches the dictionary for a list of possible words that match the keypress combination, and offers up the most probable choice.
+In dictionary-based systems, as the user presses the number buttons, an algorithm searches the dictionary for a list of possible words that match the keypress combination and offers up the most probable choice.
 The user can then confirm the selection and move on, or use a key to cycle through the possible combinations.

 A non-dictionary system constructs words and other sequences of letters from the statistics of word parts.
 To attempt predictions of the intended result of keystrokes not yet entered, disambiguation may be combined with a word completion facility.

 Either system (disambiguation or predictive) may include a user database, which can be further classified as a "learning" system when words or phrases are entered into the user database without direct user intervention.
-The user database is for storing words or phrases which are not well disambiguated by the pre-supplied database.
+The user database is for storing words or phrases that are not well disambiguated by the pre-supplied database.
 Some disambiguation systems further attempt to correct spelling, format text or perform other automatic rewrites, with the risky effect of either enhancing or frustrating user efforts to enter text.

 History

 The predictive text and autocomplete technology was invented out of necessities by Chinese scientists and linguists in the 1950s to solve the input inefficiency of the Chinese typewriter, as the typing process involved finding and selecting thousands of logographic characters on a tray, drastically slowing down the word processing speed.

 The actuating keys of the Chinese typewriter created by Lin Yutang in the 1940s included suggestions for the characters following the one selected.
 In 1951, the Chinese typesetter Zhang Jiying arranged Chinese characters in associative clusters, a precursor of modern predictive text entry, and broke speed records by doing so.
 Predictive entry of text from a telephone keypad has been known at least since the 1970s (Smith and Goodwin, 1971).
-Predictive text was mainly used to look up names in directories over the phone, until mobile phone text messaging came into widespread use.
+Predictive text was mainly used to look up names in directories over the phone until mobile phone text messaging came into widespread use.